China's factory activity expands at a slower pace in July- official PMI - Up News Info

 Article content

-BEIJING — BEIJING, July 31 (Reuters) – China’s factory activity expanded at a slower pace in July due to higher raw material costs, equipment maintenance and extreme weather, adding to concerns of a slowdown in the world’s second-biggest economy.
+BEIJING — China’s factory activity expanded at a slower pace in July due to higher raw material costs, equipment maintenance and extreme weather, adding to concerns of a slowdown in the world’s second-biggest economy.

 Analysts had expected it to slip to 50.8.